 - A team talent (optional but recommended) – Can you sing, dance, juggle, do magic?
 A talent that relates to your team theme scores extra points with the judges.

-Besides going home with a day of great memories we’re going to sent home the top teams with trophies and prizes.
+Besides going home with a day of great memories we’re going to sent home the top teams with medals and prizes.
 The awards ceremony will be at Lansdowne Pub starting directly after the race so don’t leave!
-Trophies will be given out for:
+Medals will be given out for:

 - Most Food for the BMC Food Pantry